 When dealing with insurance companies it is encouraged to document every step of the claims process.
 Ensuring that every conversation occurs through emails or letters will allow your legal representative to have a better understanding of your case.
 With documented proof, your legal representative will be capable of showing proof that your insurance company has acted in a negligent manner or has acted in bad faith.
 By law, insurance companies are required to act in good faith meaning that they are required to uphold the provisions of their insurance contract.

-If you are a United States Citizen and you are in search of a health insurance expert, you may contact our bad faith insurance attorney at 310-695-5241.
+If you are a United States Citizen and you are in search of an insurance expert, you may contact our bad faith insurance attorney at 310-878-1771.
 We are ready to evaluate your case and provide the next steps to obtain the coverage that is rightfully yours.